Code-Institute-Submissions/Linushf-bio-resume_JanResub/README.md

 This page is a milestone project to become a Full Stack Developer.
 The course is provided by [Code Inistitute](https://codeinstitute.net/).

 ![Responsice Mockup](docs/tests/amiresp.png "Resonsive mockup picture")

+## User stories
+As visiting user, I would like to know the professional experience of site ower

 ## Features
 The features on this page are coded in a way so the user can navigate anywhere with just 1 click.
 The navigation bar and footer are therefore on all pages and identically  designed.